Conference Agenda

 Sharif University of Technology, Iran, Islamic Republic of

 We study a policy in Iran that grants tax cuts to firms experiencing growth above a specified threshold.
-Using the universe of Iranian corporate tax returns from 2013 to 2022, we employ the bunching method and find that the growth of firms’ taxable income has increased by 1.17 percentage points.
+Using the universe of Iranian corporate tax returns from 2013 to 2022, we employ the bunching method and find that firms increase their reported taxable income growth by 1.17 percentage points for every 1 percentage point reduction in the corporate tax rate.
 Additionally, event-study results show that this growth corresponds with a reduction in the share of reported exemptions by firms.
 Evidence suggests that the increase in reported growth is driven by over-reporting of income and inter-temporal income shifting to maximize tax reductions.
+We further document evidence of information frictions: firms with ownership links are significantly more likely to coordinate their bunching behavior, suggesting that information about optimal tax responses diffuses through business networks.
+These patterns point to informational barriers as an important constraint on firm-level optimization in response to tax policy.

 Dashtimanesh-Rewarding Nominal Growth-226.pdf